How can you make more sales as a professional photographer?

 Right out of the gate of our Live Chat Dorie informed us of some print product sales wisdom she’s observed in her 15+ years in the industry:

-“I know to offer products and be successful in offering products you really need to start not at the selection appointment, or the IPS appointment or the ordering appointment - whatever you call it, you need to start WAY at the very beginning from the initial phone call.
+“I know to offer products and be successful in offering products you really need to start not at the selection appointment, or the IPS appointment, or the ordering appointment - whatever you call it, you need to start WAY at the very beginning from the initial phone call.
 From the initial email inquiry, that type of thing.”

 Her reasoning for starting so early: a simple, logical approach to providing good service.

-“I always want to be able to exceed my clients’ expectations,” she explains, “but if I don’t know what their expectations are then I’m not going to be able to do that.”
+“I always want to be able to exceed my client's expectations,” she explains, “but if I don’t know what their expectations are then I’m not going to be able to do that.”

 Your consultations are those literal moments of communication where you can get a feel for your clientele and truly set the groundwork and the roadmap for what lies ahead.
-If you want your clients to be satisfied than offer them what they are looking for and what they expect (at the very least).
+If you want your clients to be satisfied then offer them what they are looking for and what they expect (at the very least).
 To know what it is they want you simply need to ask.

-That’s what the consultations are for; and keep them practical.
+That’s what the consultations are for, and keep them practical.